The Tracy Morgan Show

 The Tracy Morgan Show is an American television sitcom created by David M. Israel and Jim O'Doherty, that aired on NBC from December 2, 2003 to March 20, 2004.
-The series stars Tracy Morgan and Tamala Jones.
+The series stars former SNL cast member Tracy Morgan and Tamala Jones.
 The show was canceled in its first season after 16 episodes (the other 2 were never aired).

 Synopsis

 Tracy Morgan portrays "Tracy Mitchell", who is the owner of an auto repair garage.
 He has a wife named Alicia (Tamala Jones), a teenaged son named Derrick (Marc John Jefferies) and a seven-year-old named Jimmy (Bobb'e J. Thompson) as well as Aunt Pearl (Esther Scott).